stowball/Suzi/README.md

 * Starter content styles, including clean typography, lists, tables, etc
 * Starter form element styles: stacked on small-screen to 2-column at the breakpoint of your choice
 * Simple form validation
-* Responsive, lazy-load, touch-friendly carousels with optional navigation & pagination, analytics tracking & cookie-based remembering of last visible slide
+* Responsive, lazy-loaded, touch-friendly carousels with optional navigation & pagination, analytics tracking & cookie-based remembering of last visible slide
 * Simple, accessible JavaScript tabs with cookie-based remembering of the open pane
 * Simple, accessible JavaScript accordions which transition to and from `height: auto`, and support multiple open panes
-* Simple, but powerful HTML templating using grunt-includereplace
+* Simple, but powerful HTML templating using [grunt-includereplace](https://github.com/alanshaw/grunt-include-replace)
-* Concatenation and minification of CSS and JS files with grunt-contrib-concat and grunt-contrib-uglify
+* Concatenation and minification of CSS and JS files with [grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat) and [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify)
 * Cache busting of CSS and JS assets with a unique timestamp querystring
-* Optimising of images with grunt-imagemin
+* Optimising of images with [grunt-contrib-imagemin](https://github.com/gruntjs/grunt-contrib-imagemin)
 * Tabs instead of spaces :)

 ---